Innovation and Quality Management of Health Services

 - Develop a (more) creative climate within a healthcare context.

 - Gather data and analyze the dynamics and complexity of innovation management, quality management and chronic care management.

 - Develop well-argued solutions for problems of innovation and quality improvement in healthcare.

 - Work in a collaborative setting.

 Several chapters from the following books are used in this module: Barlow J (2017).
 Managing innovation in healthcare.
 World Scientific, New Jersey, USA.
 Donabedian A (2003).
 An Introduction to Quality Assurance in Health Care.
 Oxford University Press.
 Goffin K, Mitchel R (2017).
 Innovation Management.
 Effective strategy and implementation.
 Third Edition.
 Palgrave, London, UK.
 Legido-Quigley H, McKee M, Nolte E, Glinos IA (2008).
 Assuring the quality of health care in the European Union.
 World Health Organisation in behalf of the European observatory on health systems and policies, United Kingdom: MPG Books.
-Sollecito WA, Johnson WJ (2013).
+Johnson JK, Sollecito WA (2020).
 McLaughlin and Kaluzny’s Continuous Quality Improvement in Health Care.
-Fourth edition.
+Fifth edition.
 Burlington, MA, USA: Jones & Barlett Learning.
 These books are available in the university library.
 In addition, a number of scientific papers and reports are included in the references.
 Most of these papers and reports can be downloaded from the eLibrary or from the internet.